-Welcome to Norwich & Norfolk CAMRA's Good Beer Guide Selection Website.
+Welcome to Norwich & District CAMRA's Good Beer Guide Selection Website.

 The Good Beer Guide is fully revised and updated every year with details of more than 4,500 pubs across the country serving the best real ale.
 From country inns to urban style bars and backstreet boozers, all selected and reviewed by over 155,000 CAMRA members, this is your definitive guide to finding the perfect pint.